docsforadobe/after-effects-scripting-guide/docs/layers/layer.md

 **Description**

-The “in” point of the layer, expressed in composition time (seconds).
+The "in" point of the layer, expressed in composition time (seconds).

 **Type**